dgroomes/gradle-playground/README.md

 See the README in [consuming-a-maven-bom/](consuming-a-maven-bom/).

+### `pre-compiled-script-plugin/`

+Using a *pre-compiled script plugin* to apply common conventions to Gradle subprojects.

+See the README in [pre-compiled-script-plugin/](pre-compiled-script-plugin/).

 ### `multi-project-cross-configuration/`

 A multi-project Gradle build configured with cross-project configuration using the `allprojects` and `subprojects` DSL constructs.